Troubleshooting Tips for Common Screw Issues in Dental Instrument Maintenance

 Damaged screw heads can occur due to various reasons, such as using incorrect tools, applying excessive force, or improper handling during dental instrument maintenance.
 A damaged screw head can make it challenging to remove or tighten the screw properly.

-To troubleshoot this issue, dentists or dental technicians should use the correct tools, such as screwdrivers or wrenches specifically designed for dental instruments.
+To troubleshoot this issue, dentists or dental technicians should use the correct tools, such as screwdrivers specifically designed for dental instruments or wrenches for dental instruments.
 It is vital to apply the appropriate amount of force when dealing with screws to avoid damaging their heads.
 If a screw head becomes significantly damaged, it may be necessary to replace the screw entirely.

 Reading more: